bilderbuchi/ofStateManager/README.md

 		                    except when using list.
 	  -v, --verbose         Switch on debug logging.
-	  -u, --update          If name already exists, overwrite existing entry
+	  -u, --update          If name already exists, overwrite existing entry -d DESCRIPTION, --description DESCRIPTION
+		                    Short message describing the snapshot in more detail than the name.
+Do not forget " " around DESCRIPTION if it contains whitespace.

 	usage: ofStateManager.py checkout [-h] [-p PROJECT] [-n NAME] [-v]